Portland Art Museum: Modern era

 A major renovation of the Hoffman Wing was completed in 2000 and added more than 50000 sqft of new gallery space to the museum which included the Grand Ronde Center for Native American Art and the Arlene and Harold Schnitzer Center for Northwest Art.
 The renovation was funded by a $45 million capital campaign.

 In 2001, PAM purchased the private collection of New York art critic Clement Greenberg consisting of 159 works by artists such as Kenneth Noland, Jules Olitski, and Anthony Caro.

 In 2007, the museum acquired Vincent van Gogh's 1884 painting The Ox-Cart by donation.

 In December 2013, Francis Bacon's Three Studies of Lucian Freud went on display for three months after it was sold at auction.

 In 2016, the Portland Art Museum announced that it would undertake a glass-walled expansion to unite its two existing free-standing buildings.
 The Rothko Pavilion addition was the result of a partnership with Mark Rothko's children, Christopher Rothko and Kate Rothko Prizel, and an agreement they will provide loans of major Rothko paintings from their private collection over the course of the next two decades.

 Recent acquisitions include photographs, a few negatives, and color pencil sketches by the Los Angeles photographer Ray McSavaney.

 In 2006, former Philbrook Museum of Art director Brian Ferriso was appointed the Portland Art Museum's director, a position he remained in until November 2025.
 The Rothko Pavilion and other renovations were completed in 2025 at a cost of $116 million.
-The pavilion's grand opening is set for November 20, 2025.
+The pavilion opened to the public on November 20, 2025.
+Michael J. Anderson replaced Ferriso as director in 2026.